awslabs/amazon-eks-ami/README.md

 ## Setup

-You must have [Packer](https://www.packer.io/) installed on your local system.
+You must have [Packer](https://www.packer.io/) version 1.8.0 or later installed on your local system.
 For more information, see [Installing Packer](https://www.packer.io/docs/install/index.html) in the Packer documentation.
 You must also have AWS account credentials configured so that Packer can make calls to AWS API operations on your behalf.